European Federation of Psychiatric Trainees

 The European Federation of Psychiatric Trainees (EFPT) is a non-profit organization for European national psychiatric trainees.
-It is a federation of the national psychiatric training bodies of about 35 European nations.
+It is a federation of the national trainees associations (NTA) of psychiatric trainees of about 38 European nations.

 Organization

+The EFPT is a non-profit organization registered under Belgian law.
 The governing body of the EFPT is the General Assembly, which meets annually.
+A board of directors (Board members) is annually elected by the General Assembly.
+Board members work as a team to fulfil the EFPTs goals and projects, with the help of General Managers, who are elected by board members.

 Statements

-EFPT produces statements that form the basis of the EFPT's work and are communicated to partner organizations.
+The EFPT produces statements that form the basis of the EFPT's work and are communicated to partner organizations.

+Projects and Working Groups

+The EFPT has a community of active working groups organizing events dedicated to the improvement of trainees' knowledge and skills (e.g., psychopathology, research methods, leadership, neuropsychopharmacology).

-Research and projects
+Research

-The EFPT led several research projects about :
+In the past, the EFPT led several research projects about :